-Basal cell carcinoma is a type of skin cancer.
-Basal cell carcinoma begins in the basal cells — a type of cell within the skin that produces new skin cells as old ones die off.
+Basal Cell Carcinoma (BCC) is the most common type of non-melanoma skin cancer.
+Basal Cell Carcinoma begins in the basal cells of the skin- a type of cell within the skin that produces new skin cells as old ones die off.

-Basal cell carcinoma often appears as a waxy bump, though it can take other forms.
+Basal cell carcinoma often appears as a waxy reddish bump, though it can take other forms and can resemble non-cancerous conditions such as posiriasis and eczema.
 Basal cell carcinoma occurs most often on areas of the skin that are often exposed to the sun, such as your face and neck.

 Basal cell carcinomas usually develop on sun-exposed parts of your body, especially your head and neck.
 A much smaller number occur on the trunk and legs.
 Yet basal cell carcinomas can also occur on parts of your body that are rarely exposed to sunlight.

 Although a general warning sign of skin cancer is a sore that won’t heal or that repeatedly bleeds and scabs over, basal cell cancer may also appear as:

 - An open sore that bleeds, crusts and remains open to heal then bleeds again every few weeks